x2048/terraform/README.md

 Toolbox for creating custom landscapes in Minetest worlds.
 Initially inspired by [WorldEdit for Minecraft](https://worldedit.enginehub.org/en/latest/) and [WorldEdit for Minetest](https://github.com/Uberi/Minetest-WorldEdit), the goal is to create a comfortable editing environment that can also be used by children.

 ## Tools and features

 The mod is implemented as a set of items that are added to your creative inventory.
 Search for _"terraform"_ in the inventory to find all the tools.

 ### Brush `terraform:brush`

 ![(brush icon)](images/terraform_tool_brush_green.png "Brush tool icon")

 Paint the world with broad strokes.
-Use the brush to add, remove or reshape the terrain.
-Features:
+This is the primary tool of Terraform that you can use to add, remove or reshape the terrain.
+The brush features:

 * Basic shapes: **Sphere**, **Cube** and **Cylinder**.
 * Advanced modes: